byu-oit/aws-scatter-gather/README.md

     Be sure to include the `aws-sdk` and `aws-scatter-gather` packages as dependencies in each package.json file.

-2. If your computer is behind a NAT or a firewall, use [ngrok](https://ngrok.com/) or something similar to create a tunnel from the public internet to your local machine.
+2. If your computer is behind a NAT or a firewall and you want receive events from the remote AWS SNS then use [ngrok](https://ngrok.com/) or something similar to create a tunnel from the public internet to your local machine.
+Only do this if you want to receive events from AWS SNS because you'll already get local events.

 3. The orchestra.js should be something like this: